• [email protected]

 • MealsBreakfast

-• Time4 Hours
+• Time5 Hours

 • Maximum Altitude1350m/4430ft

 Today after a wonderful breakfast you will be escorted to the cultural and historical heritage sites of Kathmandu, which include Swyambhunath, Patan Durbar Square, Pashupatinath, and Boudhanath.
-This will be a private guided city tour by our professional tour guide who will help to know about the nature, culture, and ethnic settlement of Nepal.
+This will be a private guided city tour by our professional tour guide who will help you to learn about the nature, culture, and ethnic settlement of Nepal.

 After the end of the day’s tour, you will be dropped at the head office of Discover Altitude for a session with your climbing guide, trekking guide, and the entire team to brief you about the nature of the expedition and how team formation will be made for the success of the trip.
-Your mountain guide will let you know about the required gear, if anything is missed carrying, this will be the right time for the last-minute shopping.
+Your mountain guide will let you know about the required gear, if anything is missed, this will be the right time for last-minute shopping.
 Evening you can enjoy your last day of free time before we head towards the mountain.

 Touring around world heritage sites during our sightseeing in Kathmandu.